rednafi/rednafi.com/content/python/deduplicate_iterables_while_preserving_order.md

 dict with the items of `it` as keys and `None` as values.

-Since an ordered dict maintains the insertion order of its keys, this effectively removes any duplicate items from the iterable while preserving the order of the remaining ones.
+Since an ordered dict maintains the insertion order of its keys, this effectively removes any duplicate items from the iterable without affecting the order of the remaining ones.
 The iterable containing the keys of the resulting ordered dict is then converted into a list using the `list()` function to obtain a list of the unique items in their original order.